 InVivo Dental Software (Anatomage Inc., San Jose, CA, USA) was used to analyze DICOM (Digital Imaging and Communication in Medicine) images.
-The images were first oriented using the Patient Orientation tool in the Section View according to the axial, sagittal, and coronal slices.
-The midsagittal plane was determined according to the foramen incisivum on the axial slice (Figure 1a); the palatal plane was adjusted to coincide with the True Horizontal Plane on the sagittal slice (Figure 1b); infraorbitale points were aligned on the coronal slice (Figure 1c).
-The images were further processed in the Volume Render View section, by putting them in greyscale view, setting Reconstruction to Maximum Intensity and moving them upward or downward with the Patient Orientation tool in order to overlap the palatal plane with the central horizontal line of the grid.
+Images were first oriented using the Patient Orientation tool in the Section View according to the axial, sagittal and coronal slices.
+Midsagittal plane was determined according to the foramen incisivum on the axial slice (Figure 1-a), palatal plane was adjusted to coincide with the True Horizontal Plane on the sagittal slice (Figure 1-b) and Infraorbitale points were aligned on the coronal slice (Figure 1-c).
+Images were further processed in the Volume Render View section, by putting them in greyscale view, setting Reconstruction to Maximum Intensity and moving them upward or downward with the Patient Orientation tool in order to overlap the palatal plane with the central horizontal line of the Grid.
 Airway volumes were calculated in the Volume Render View.
-The images were kept in greyscale view and reoriented to Top View.
-Reconstruction was set back to Volume Rendering and images were inversed, opacity reduced until the internal structures became visible and unnecessary parts were removed with the Sculpting Tool.
+Images were kept in greyscale view and reoriented to Top View.
+Reconstruction was set back to Volume Rendering and images were inversed, opacity reduced until the internal structures became visible and unnecessary parts were removed with the Sculpting tool.
 Opacity was increased and brightness and contrast were reset after isolating the desired airway in order to obtain a solid airway before calculating the volume.

-Nasal passages
+Nasal passages (NP)

-For the calculation of the nasal passage (NP) airway volume, inferior border of the NP was determined by the horizontal line through the palatal plane (Figure 2a), and the superior border was determined by moving the axial reference plane on the sagittal slice until noting on the axial slice that it has reached the point where the nasal septum first touches the posterior wall of the pharynx (Figure 2b).
-The superior-to-inferior border distance was measured with the Distance Measuring Tool on the sagittal slice in the Section View.
+For the calculation of the NP airway volume, inferior border of the NP was determined by the horizontal line through the palatal plane (Figure 2-a), and the superior border was determined by moving the axial reference plane on the sagittal slice until noting on the axial slice that it has reached the point where the nasal septum first touches the posterior wall of the pharynx (Figure 2-b).
+The superior to inferior border distance was measured with the Distance measuring tool on the sagittal slice in the Section View.
 The 3D Volume Clipping Tool was used for cutting the airway along the axial plane in the Volume Render View.
 Scrolling the mouse wheel moved the clipping plane where needed until it coincided with the inferior NP border.
-The distance between the superior and inferior border transferred from the Section View was marked using the Distance Measuring Tool and the part above the superior NP border was removed with the Clipping Tool.
-After reorientation to Top View, maxillary sinuses were clipped from the final NP volume.
-The remaining borders were determined by the software since we used automatic segmentation for measuring all volumes, i.e. the Volumetric Measuring Tool, which calculates and displays volume measurements in cubic millimeters and cubic centimeters.
+The distance measuring tool and the part above the superior NP border was removed with the Clipping tool.
+After reorientation to Top View maxillary sinuses were clipped from the final NP volume.
+The remaining borders were determined by the software since we used automatic segmentation for measuring all volumes, i.e. the Volumetric Measuring tool, which calculates and displays volume measurements in mm and cc.